anantk17/nlp-project/README.md

 - ```write_counts(self,line)``` : Prints the counts of attributes for debugging purposes

 # Results
+For Part A,we obtained an accuracy of __91.9%__ after 10 fold cross validation of the model on our training data.
-We obtained an accuracy of __91.5%__ after 10 fold cross validation of the model on our training data.
+For Part B,we obtained an accuracy of __92.0%__ after 10 fold cross validation of the model on our training data.